 But bike folk never give up.
-Remember how passionate the first GetAcross rally was, in 2008?
+Remember how passionate the first GetAcross rallies were, in 2008 – 2009?
 Look at these faces!
-Barb’s in there somewhere…
+Barb’s in this one somewhere…

-And remember the following year, 2009, when a permit was refused for a 50th anniversary walk and bike across the bridge because it would be “too popular”?
-The GetAcross bunch broke away and got across anyway!
+And, in the following year, when a permit was refused for a 50th anniversary walk and bike across the bridge because it would be “too popular”?
+This time, the GetAcross bunch broke away en masse and got across anyway!
 More pics here.

 Finally, let’s flashback for a moment to the opening of the bridge in 1959, when Aucklanders were given the first and officially last chance to walk freely across the bridge.